Kurento/kurento/kurento-integration-tests/kurento-tree-test/README.md

 Copyright © 2013 Kurento.
 Licensed under [LGPL License].

-kurento-client-test
+kurento-tree-test
 ==========
-Tests for Kurento Java Client
+Tests for Kurento Tree.

-This project includes tests for the Kurento Java Client.

 What is Kurento
 ---------------